-The company that made the dress, Roman Originals, couldn’t have asked for a better scenario.
-According to Moz, the press mentions for Roman Originals had increased by 17,550-percent month over month.
-That resulted in a 420-percent boost in site traffic and 2,339-percent increase in backlinks.
+The company that made the dress, Roman Originals, could not have asked for a better scenario.
+According to Moz, the press mentions for Roman Originals increased by 17,550% in the months following the viral debate.
+That resulted in a 420% boost in site traffic and a 2,339% increase in backlinks.

 This is why businesses try so hard to go viral.
 The publicity can be amazing for brand recognition and SEO value.
 But this kind of attention can be risky because brand recognition can be a bad thing, too.

-Take Turing Pharmaceuticals.
-They also had a media coverage surge in 2015 when they hiked the price of a drug by 5,000-percent and the smarmy CEO tried to justify it.
-According to Moz, after the story broke, the company’s site saw a 318-percent increase in organic traffic compared to the previous month.
-But it was bad attention, though, and the company suffered a $14.6 million loss in the third quarter.
+Take Turing Pharmaceuticals, for example.
+They also had a media coverage surge in 2015 when they hiked the price of a drug by 5,000-percent and tried to justify it.
+According to Moz, after the story broke, the company’s site saw a 318% increase in organic traffic compared to the previous month.
+But because it was negative attention, the company suffered a $14.6 million loss in the third quarter.
 Ouch.

-Neither of these companies planned on going viral.
-It happened organically.
+Neither of these companies had planned on going viral, but rather, it happened organically.
 Most companies that try to get this kind of media attention fail.
-It’s very, very hard to go viral.
-Chances are if you pull a PR stunt to try to get this kind of attention, you’ll be disappointed with the results.
+It is very difficult to go viral, and chances are, if you pull a PR stunt to try to get this kind of attention, you will be disappointed with the results.